MaximPravenkiy/enterprise-incident-tracking/README.md

 # ISCANDER is a system for creating and tracking incidents at IT enterprises :notebook:
-The application is avaliable here https://enterprise-incident-tracking.herokuapp.com/login
+The application is available here https://enterprise-incident-tracking.herokuapp.com/login

 ## How to use :keyboard:
 Before using the system, you will need to log in to the system. <br>
-If you don't have an account yet, then you will neen to register.
+If you don't have an account yet, then you will need to register.

+##### _Rules for registration_
+- All fields must be filled!
+- "Full Name" - field can't contain numbers and special characters
+- "Login" - field can't contain spaces
+- "Password" - must be at least 6 characters long

+When entering the system, there is an option to select "remember me", which will allow you to stay in the system for a long time.

+If you have forgotten your password, you can restore it by clicking "Forgot password".
+After that, in the window that opens, you will need to indicate your login, enter a new password and confirm the newly entered password.

 #### List of incidents
 After authorization you will see a list of incidents that relate directly to you. <br>